B Chord on Guitar: 5 Ways To Play (Easy to Less) + 3 Tips That Work

 B Major Chord - "D Shape"

-This B Major chord voicing is based on the open D Major chord shape.
+This B major chord voicing is based on the open D major chord shape.
 All you do is move the D chord up the neck till your pinky finger is on the 12th fret of the B string, then press your first finger down on the B root note on the 9th fret of the D string.

-Hey presto, a sparkly delicious-sounding B Major chord.
+Hey presto, a sparkly, delicious-sounding B major chord.

 Finger placements: